 Title block instance properties

 To solve this problem, one can generate a simple Dynamo script as illustrated below.
 The script first collects all the title block families loaded into the project and returns its ‘Sheet Number’.
 The title blocks are then alphabetically sorted and filtered based on the ‘Sheet Number’ parameter.
 In the example below, the script is collecting just the title blocks where the ‘Sheet Number’ parameter beginning with ‘A’.
-This corresponds to our ‘Introductory’ drawing series.
-The script then collects certain instance parameters associated with those title blocks, namely, ‘Graphic Scale’, ‘Project North’, and ‘True North’.
+This prefix corresponds to our ‘Introductory’ drawing series.
+The script then collects specific instance parameters associated with those title blocks, namely, ‘Scale Bar 1-100’, ‘Project North’, and ‘True North’.
 These visibility parameters can then be updated by toggling between ‘True’ or ‘False’ in the Boolean node.
-This will update the instance parameters across multiple title blocks instantaneously saving much manual labour.
+This process will update the instance parameters across multiple title blocks instantaneously saving much manual labour.